loveencounterflow/cxltx-styles/README.md

 The coordinate system origin and the direction of ascending values is indicated by the arrow; observe how each text box comes with one or two 'struts' (the blue bars) that regulate box heights.

-You can also see that `\paRight` produces a text that is set flush right against the `x = 40mm` vertical, while `\paLeft` is flush left against the same; `paCenter` centers the text horizontally so the 40mm mark lands smack in the middle.
+You can also see that `\paRight` produces a text that is set flush right against the `x = 40mm` vertical (the bottommost line), while `\paLeft` text (the topmpost one) is set flush left against the same;
+`paCenter` centers the text horizontally so the 40mm mark lands smack in the middle.
 No surprises here, which is really the purpose of this package!
 (The boxes and struts are only shown for demonstration; they're of course absent from the output unless you state to `\paShow` them.)

 <!-- ................................................................................................... -->